synthetic-methods/xtal/README.md

 ## Messaging

 Attributes are bound to a `process(?:or)?` using the `control` decorators `attach` and `dispatch`.
-The value of an attribute is type-indexed on `this`, and can be read either by explicit conversion or by using the method `this->template get<...>()`.
+The value of an attribute is type-indexed on `this`, and can be read either by explicit conversion or by using the method `this->template head<...>()`.

 	using Active = control::ordinal_t<struct active>;